grpc/proposal/A29-xds-tls-security.md

 ##### Server Authorization aka Subject-Alt-Name Checks

-"Server authorization" is performed by the client in which the client authorizes a server for the connection as described below.
+"Server authorization" is performed by the client where the client authorizes a server for the connection as described below.
 This check is in lieu of the canonical [hostname check in Web PKI][RFC6125-6].